carlosromero/MopaBarcodeBundle/README.md

 ## Introduction

-MopaBarcodeBundle integrates Zend_Barcode and PHP QR Lib to be easily used in symfony2 via twig.
+MopaBarcodeBundle integrates Laminas_Barcode and PHP QR Lib to be easily used in symfony2 via twig.
 I did include phpqrcode form  http://sourceforge.net/projects/phpqrcode/ due to changes in its config.
 Is just a shot and shouldnt be considered to be perfect.
 Feel free to fork and PR.